iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.mdlive.mobile 4 reviews"/>
 </p>

+> Great app has helped me out allot it has its glitches but it's good when being on video call it sounded robotic and video was pixeled<br> :date: __2021-01-20 05:31:02__

+> I love the providers on the app.
+The app mostly works well with little problem.<br> :date: __2021-01-19 04:30:12__

+> I will honestly say this app has saved me plenty of times.
+I get to meet at my time and still get help.
+I really recommend it, it can sometimes be xonfusing to find info on the app though which is why i give it 4 stars.
+However i have gotten reqlly quality care<br> :date: __2021-01-18 22:59:43__

+> Good<br> :date: __2021-01-18 11:51:23__

 > Very helpful, will save you more than you can imagine during this pandemic.<br> :date: __2021-01-15 20:07:56__